rohenaz/bmap/README.md

 }
 ```

-# MetaNet Support
+## MetaNet

-bmap will include metanet relavent keys from MOM Planaria when available.
+Response will include metanet relavent keys from MOM Planaria when available.
 When not available (BOB data source), bmap will provide the "parent" and "node" keys only.
 These will be provided in the same data structure as MOM Planaria.

 #### BOB Data Source
 ```json